b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 \* *It is still fairly easy to make a mistake in the automation programming!*

 [Integromat](https://www.integromat.com/en/){:target="_blank" rel="noopener"} is a **SUPER** powerful online automation platform.
 I cannot recommend Integromat enough!
 I use it for so much across my professional and personal life.
 Integromat can connect to a large number of other services (and even if the service you use isn't listed, they have a powerful API and web-hook service so that practically anything can be linked!).
 Linking together services you can create a process, thing A triggers process B which passes information to service C etc. The process that you create can be as long/short complex/simple as you require - take a look at just two examples below.

 ![Integromat Example 1](/assets/img/blog/cool-things/Integromat1.png)
-*Example 1 - Automating voucher sending and mailing list signup*
+*Example 1 - Automating voucher sending and mailing list sign up*

 ![Integromat Example 2](/assets/img/blog/cool-things/Integromat2.png)
 *Example 2 - Inventory management*